-In addition to these three prime capabilities, ACS also provides imaging polarimetry (Section 4.7.1), slitless spectroscopy (Section 4.7.2), and coronagraphy (Section 4.7.3).
+In addition to these prime capabilities, ACS also provides imaging polarimetry (Section 4.7.1) and slitless spectroscopy (Section 4.7.2).

-Fine Guidance Sensor (FGS) 4.4
+4.4 Fine Guidance Sensor (FGS)

 There are three FGSs onboard HST.
 One, called FGS1R, is used for astrometry.
 FGS1R was installed in 1997.
 As a scientific instrument, the FGS1R offers accurate relative astrometry and high spatial resolution.
 There are two modes of operating the FGS.